Hamilton: Current Mentored Ministry Students

-There are many churches in the local area and region that are looking for students to work with them for Mentored Ministry in a wide variety of roles.
+There are many churches and/or ministries in the local area and region that are looking for students to work with them for Mentored Ministry in a wide variety of roles.
 We post these for students to look at on our Mentored Ministry Opportunities List.
 All of these postings have approved mentors in place and are as up-to-date as we can keep them.
 Feel free to contact any of them to discuss MM possibilities.
-Remember, that churches which are further away can often offer some of best situations and opportunities for students so do not let distance be your final determinant.
+Remember that churches which are further away can often offer some of best situations and opportunities for students, so do not let distance be your final determinant.

 Dual-Degree Students (M.Div & MACO)

-Beginning the Fall semester 2013, dual-degree (M.Div./MACO) students are required to do three Mentored Ministry Units: MM501 - the Orientation Unit, and MM502 and MM601 as field units.
+Beginning in the Fall semester of 2013, dual-degree (M.Div./MACO) students are required to do four Mentored Ministry Units: MM501 - the Orientation Unit, and MM502 and MM601 as field units.
+The capstone unit, MM 702, will also be required.
 It is strongly recommended that MM501 be taken in the first semester a student matriculates on campus (usually the Fall).
-The Orientation Unit (MM501) consists of five, one-hour lunchtime sessions over the course of the semester.
+The Orientation Unit (MM501) consists of seven, one-hour lunch time sessions over the course of the semester.
+The capstone unit should be taken during a/the final semester in school.
+It consists of bi-weekly 1-hour classes, and is intended to guide and prepare students to apply for appropriate ministry (and other) positions.
 The two field units may be taken during two later semesters of the student's choice, and will require participation in one of the bi-weekly faculty-led reflection groups.

-In addition, beginning the Fall semester 2013, dual degree counseling Practicums and Internships will be handled exclusively by the Counseling Department.
+Dual degree Counseling Practicums and Internships are handled exclusively by the Counseling Department.

 There are also many different ways you can look for churches and Mentored Ministry situations for yourself here.
 You could network through your church denomination, through your family, by visiting recommendations from friends you meet on campus, or by taking suggestions from Student Life Services and/or the Mentored Ministry Office.